-ENC: Display ENC charts.
-ARCS: Display ARCS charts.
-C-MAP: Display C-MAP charts.
+[ENC]: Display ENC charts.
+[ARCS]: Display ARCS charts.
+[C-MAP]: Display C-MAP charts.

-2) Availability

-Display available or unavailable charts.
+- 2) Availability Display available or unavailable charts. - 3) License

-3) License

-Valid: Cell with valid license.

-Missing/Expired: Cell with missing or expired license.

-Valid + Missing/Expired: Display cell regardless of license.

-Uncheck both: Hide all cells.
+[Valid]: Cell with valid license.
+[Missing/Expired]: Cell with missing or expired license.
+[Valid + Missing/Expired]: Display cell regardless of license.
+[Uncheck both]: Hide all cells.

-4) Dynamic License

-Display DL or non-DL C-MAP charts.

-5) C-MAP Collections
+4) C-MAP Collections

 A collection is a pre-defined dataset, the contents of which can be defined by zone, individual chart or any of those combinations.
 Applicable to C-MAP charts also.
+Note: This item is greyed out when C-MAP charts are not used.